thomcorah/FAISSA/README.md

-# SAARPS: System for Audio Augmented Reality in Public Spaces
+# FAISSA: Framework for Augmenting Indoor Spaces with Spatial Audio

 This repository contains the practical aspects of my PhD work - the creation of a system for the production and delivery of an artistic audio augmented reality system for use in public spaces such as galleries.